gugamm/redux-api-mapper/docs/api.md

 ```

 ## Request
-This is the request object that is passed to the http-layers
+This is the request object that is passed to the http-layers and may be passed to some options callback

 ```js
 const request = {